mehdime/gcp-logging-playground/README.md

 > In this version of the code, logs won't be forwarded to Stackdriver.
 Stackdriver forwarding when running locally is WIP.

-Make sure that your `kubectl` context is pointing to your local cluster.
+Make sure that `kubectl` is pointing to your local cluster.
 Then, at the root of the repo:

 ```
 # Build all the Docker images and deploy them to the local K8S cluster.